 If damage is observed during a storm, it is generally not advisable to attempt repairs or damage control until after the storm because of the danger of high winds and the possibility of a lightning strike.
 In some instances, however, repairs during a storm may prevent or minimize further wind damage.
 For example, if a loose metal edge flashing is observed, securing it during a storm may prevent subsequent lifting, peeling, and blow-off of the shingles.
 If work is performed during a storm it should be done by a professional contractor at his discretion.
 Work should not be performed during high winds or electrical storms.
 If a professional contractor is not available, work should not be undertaken unless wind speeds are moderately low and electrical storm activity has ceased.
 Following the storm, loose debris that could be blown off in subsequent storm should be removed.
 Because some roofs are in a hazardous condition after wind damage, debris removal should be performed by a professional contractor if one is available within a reasonable time period.
 If any of these conditions are observed, a professional contractor should make the permanent repairs.
 If a professional contractor cannot provide temporary or permanent service within a reasonable time period, it may be necessary to utilize large tarps or sheets of polyethylene secured at the perimeter and temporarily installed as previously described.

 The emergency repair procedures described in the previous sections are strictly temporary in nature and must be replaced with permanent and complete repairs by a professional contractor in a timely manner.
 If the roof is covered by a warranty, notify the manufacturer as soon as possible to obtain instructions and recommendations to facilitate a permanent repair.

 Go to roof-repairs / leak!

-I built this site using all the tools from Site Build It.
+I built this site using all the tools from Solo Build It.
 Click on the Site Sell Target below to see how you can too!